currymike123/CS1/week2_variable_review.md

 ---

 Write a program called 'Mph.java' which will save the distance and time of a trip and calculate the average speed.
 The distance and time will be saved in variables.
-Time should be saved in minutes and as type integer.
-Distance should be saved in miles and as type double.
+Time should be saved in minutes as a whole number.
+Distance should be saved in miles as a decimal number.
 Your output should look like this:

 ```
 distance: 100.0